Swordy777/Finance-Test-Suite-cs50fp/README.md

 - Open VS Code Desktop
 -

-#### Combining existing project with tests
+#### Option 3: Adding tests to an existing project
-- Open your Github virtual codespace with your current project repo checked out, download Test Suite as *.zip file and unzip it the way you prefer (by using the VS Code GUI or `unzip` command)
+- Download Test Suite as *.zip file and unzip it the way you prefer (by using the VS Code GUI or `unzip` command) to your current project repo, be it in a virtual codespace or in VS Code desktop
 ![image](https://github.com/Swordy777/CS50-Final-Project/assets/59532784/35674f55-9ff6-40fb-b3e8-d0afe40f818f)